NelloKudo/osu-winello/README.md

 # Features

 - no need for root to install osu! e.e
+- comes with utilities like osu-handler, osu-mime, winestreamproxy and native support for Linux file managers
-- works on most distros (script checks libc by itself)
+- works on most recent distros (script checks libc by itself)
 - uses patched wine-osu with the latest community patches (by PooN's ds etc.)
 - installs osu! on either default or custom path (using GUI)
 - integrates with both already existing osu! installations from Windows or with [diamondburned's osu-wine](https://gitlab.com/osu-wine/osu-wine)
-- uses 64-bits Wineprefix (it might take a while to download it, blame winetricks xD)
 - support for installing Windows fonts (fix for Japanese and special characters)
 - updates wine-osu's version according to the repo